 Advanced Dental Technology

 When you seek care at our office, you are assured that Drs.
-Minichetti, Hong, D'Amore, Akkaway, Stahl, Keegan and Kopcza and their staff utilize the latest in technology to enhance the quality and fit for your dental care.
+Minichetti, Hong, D'Amore, Akkaway, Stahl, Keegan, Kopcza and Cara Minichetti and their staff utilize the latest in technology to enhance the quality and fit for your dental care.

 Our practice uses loupe magnification to enhance the precision of patient care.